Ngo-Nghi-10/DSP301x_asm2_nghinvFX11890-funix.edu.vn/README.md

         print('Error')
 ```
 * The confirmation are the follwing below:
-Enter a class file to grade (i.e. class1 for class1.txt): class1
+-Enter a class file to grade (i.e. class1 for class1.txt): class1
-Successfully opened class1.txt
+-Successfully opened class1.txt
-&
+-OR
-Enter a class file to grade (i.e. class1 for class1.txt): class9
+-Enter a class file to grade (i.e. class1 for class1.txt): class9
-File cannot be found.
+-File cannot be found.